 Teaching

 My second chief aim is to prepare each student to take up the role of an engaged reader and listener.
 The classroom is above all a space in which students learn to do philosophy, as opposed to learning about philosophy or specific philosophers.
 This kind of learning can only occur through practice.
-Both through the evaluation methods I use (which all require critical engagement with the arguments and views discussed) and through the way I structure the class itself (by including regular lecture breaks during which the students are expected to address specific questions among themselves), I encourage students to raise questions about and objections to the views we canvass, and to develop their own arguments in response.
-The philosophical attitude does not take anything on authority, whether the purported authority is the lecturer or the philosophers whose texts are discussed, and it is this attitude I try to cultivate in my students.
+Both through the evaluation methods I use (which are designed to promote genuine critical engagement with the arguments and views discussed) and through the way I structure the class itself (by including regular lecture breaks during which the students are expected to address specific questions among themselves), I encourage students to raise questions about and objections to the views we canvass, and to develop their own arguments in response.
+The philosophical attitude does not take anything on authority, whether the purported authority is the lecturer or the philosophers whose texts are discussed, and it is this attitude which I above all strive to cultivate in my students.

-Below you will find descriptions of, and syllabi from, some courses I have designed and taught.
+Below you will find descriptions of, and syllabi from, some courses I have designed and taught, along with student evaluations of my teaching in these and other courses.

 Fourth Year Course in Philosophy, Ahmedabad University